isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 - Tan, Y. J. (2018).
 [Redefining the archaic: the art of Lim Tze Peng](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=203211880).
 Singapore: Melvin Poh.
 (Call no.: RSING 759.95957 LIM)

-This book is mainly divided into 11 sections which introduces the reader to the different periods of Lim Tze Peng’s artistic career, the major themes of his artworks and the style that he adopted.
-Images of the Lim’s works are also included with the essay, to facilitate readers’ appreciation of his works.
-Besides that, the book also included a timeline of the artist and photographs of Lim painting, giving a good overview of Lim’s artistic career.
+This book, divided into 11 sections, introduces the reader to the different periods of Lim Tze Peng’s artistic career, the major themes of his artworks and the style that he adopted.
+Images of his works accompany each essay facilitate the reader's appreciation of his works.
+A timeline of Lim as an artist and photographs of him painting included, providing a good overview of his artistic career.

 * Teo, H. W. (Ed.).
 (2008).
 [Inroads: Lim Tze Peng’s new ink work](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13212133).
 Singapore: Art Retreat Limited.